 Take a walk at the edge of Brussels

-You wouldn’t know at first sight, but Brussels is one of the greenest capitals in Europe and one of its parks I enjoy the most is the Duden park, one of the oldest in town, and one of the hilliest.
-These remains of an old forest once belonged to a rich lace merchant, Guillaume Duden who donated it to King Leopold II on the condition it would be turned into a public park carrying his name, and so it happened a century ago.
-This oasis of tranquillity offers a nice walk in fresh air all year long, some historical buildings and interesting sleighing possibilities in the wintertime
+You wouldn’t know at first sight, but Brussels is one of the greenest capitals in Europe.
+One of nicest local favorite parks is the Duden park.
+It’s one of the oldest in town, and also one of the hilliest.
+This oasis of tranquillity offers a nice walk in fresh air all year long, some historical buildings, and sleighing possibilities in the wintertime.

-The highest side borders the former bourgeois areas of Forest and grants us a panorama view of the city.
-The north side, a 45 meters drop further, connects to the Forest Park forming a green bridge to the more industrial neighborhoods of lower Brussels.
+The highest side borders the former bourgeois areas of Forest and grants a panoramic view of the city.
+The north side, 45 meters lower, connects to the Forest Park forming a green bridge to the more industrial neighborhoods of lower Brussels.

 A neighborhood of artists, poets, writers, intellectuals and musicians, St. Gilles is often seen as the Left Bank of Brussels.
-The influx of young French people living in and around the area certainly strengthens the image.
-Well, every Latin Quarter needs its café; the place where people meet, ideas are exchanged and friendships are built and here it is.
-If Sartre were living in Brussels in 2018, Brasserie Verschueren would be his home from home.
+Every Latin Quarter needs its café – the place where people meet, ideas are exchanged and friendships are built – and this is it.
+If Sartre were living in Brussels in 2018, Brasserie Verschueren would be his home away from home.

-It exudes a timeless elegance, with a sense of history and a feeling of place.
-It is cool because it doesn’t try to be anything trendy.
-It’s just a fun place to come for an evening drink or a morning coffee and paper.
-On any night, the place is full of artists of some description and the creative and relaxed atmosphere is infectious.
+The brasserie exudes a timeless elegance, with a sense of history and a feeling of place.
+It doesn’t try to be anything trendy, it’s just a fun place to come for an evening drink or a morning coffee and paper.
+On any given night, the place is full of artists of some description, and the creative and relaxed atmosphere is infectious.